nj0528/Loan-Approval-Analysis-and-Risk-Assessment/README.md

 📊 Loan Approval Analysis and Risk Assessment

-This project analyzes a bank loan dataset to  provides insights into loan approval patterns, credit risk, and financial behavior.
-Using SQL (MySQL) for data cleaning and Python (Pandas, Seaborn, Matplotlib) for exploratory data analysis (EDA) and visualization.
+This project analyzes a bank loan dataset to provide insights into loan approval patterns, credit risk, and financial behavior.
+It uses SQL (MySQL) for data cleaning and Python (Pandas, Seaborn, Matplotlib) for exploratory data analysis (EDA) and visualization.
----

 ## 🚀 Workflow